-ENVIRONMENT

-16. Air Quality: Does the project improve air quality?
+ENVIRONMENT 16.
+Air Quality: Does the project improve air quality?
 Project will receive points if addressing a problem at a location with a Level of Service (LOS) of D-F and/or based on eligibility for CMAQ funding.
-(Maximum total is 5 points)

-Level of Service See Attachment B or provide copies of capacity analysis.
-CMAQ Eligibility See Attachment A.

-LOS F (3 points) LOS C, B, or A (0 point) Yes (2 points)

-LOS E (2 points) NA No (0 point)

-LOS D (1 point) NA

-17. Sustainability: Does the project address an environmental issue, employ sustainable construction practices, or improve the resilience of the transportation system?
-(Explanation is required to receive points) See Attachment A .

-Yes (1-2 points) No (0 points) NA

-18. Attractiveness: Does the propoints) ject include beautification or aesthetic impro ovement components?
-(Explanation is required to receive

-Yes (2 points) No (0 point)

-upports points awarded under ENVIRONMENT

-CT READINESS

-Preliminary/Feasibility study is underway (1 point)

-MIS is underway (1 point)

-Environmental study is underway (1 point)

-t this time?
+(Maximum total is 5 points) Level of Service See Attachment B or provide copies of co pacity analysis.
+CMAQ Eligibility See Attachment A. LOS F (3 points) LOS C, B, or A (0 p point) Yes (2 points) LOS E (2 points) NA No (0 point) LOS D (1 point) NA 17.
+Sustainability: Does the project address an environment the transportation system?
+(Explanation is required) , 1 0 Yes (1-2 points) No (0 points) NA 18.
+Attractiveness: Does the project include beautification points) on or aesthetic improvement co mponents?
+(Explanation is required to receive Yes (2 points) No (0 point)

+PROJECT READINESS 19.
+Preliminary/Feasibility Study Status Preliminary/Feasibility study is completed/Not needed (2 points) Preliminary/Feasibility study is underway (1 point) 20.
+Major Investment Study (MIS) Status MIS is completed/Not needed (2 points) MIS is underway (1 point) 21.
+Environmental Study Status Environmental study is completed/Not needed (3 points) Environmental study is underway (1 point) 22.
+Funding Plan: Does the project have a formal funding plan at t his time?
 Please select all that apply.
-(Maximum total is 2 points)

-Design cost is funded (1 point)

-Detailed design is underway (2 point)

-More than 50% but less than 100% of the acquisition cost is currently committed (1 point)

-Less than 50% of the acquisition cost is currently committed (0 point)

-mented by the project sponsor?

-10.01% to 25.00% (1 point)

-00.01% to 10.00% (0 point)

-on that supports points awarded under PROJECT READINESS
+(Maximum total is 2 points) Environmental study is funded (1 point) Design cost is funded (1 point) 23.
+Detailed Design Status Detailed Design is completed (4 points) Detailed design is underway (2 point) 24.
+Right-of-Way Status Right-of-Way is fully acquired/Not needed (2 points) More than 50% but less than 100% of the acquisition cost is currently committed (1 point) 100% of the acquisition cost is currently committed (2 points) Less than 50% of the acquisition cost is currently committed (0 point) 25.
+Construction Funding: Has the construction cost been supplement ented by the project sponsor?
+41.00% and greater (5 points) 10.01% to 25.00% (1 point) 25.01% to 40.99% (3 points) 00.01% to 10.00% (0 point) If needed, please provide additional project information that supports points awarded under PROJECT READINESS